CharlieChapin/YahooStocks/README.md

   3. Start and end date for the tickers data.
   4. The period interval to download this data.

-Code will then download the data with the set parameters to a 'output.xlsx' file.
+Code will then download the data with the set parameters to a single 'output.xlsx' file.

 Lastly it will prompt the user if they want to generate Candle Graphs for the stocks searched.
 If yes, it will create a .png image '(stock) price graph.png'